Estate Planning

 Below I will discuss:

-Two Year Claw Back Period
+1. Two Year Clawback Period

 Texas recognizes that the use of Transfer on Death Deeds can affect the ability of a decedent’s creditors to recover a deceased person’s debt.
 Therefore, Section 114.106 of the statute allows the personal representative or creditor of the estate to claw back a piece of property that the homeowner transferred by transfer on death deed back into the estate if the homeowner’s estate is not sufficient to the pay the debts of the estate, related taxes, or allowances to the homeowner’s family.

-Warranties
+2. Warranties

-Those Authorized to Sign the Deed
+3. Who Can Sign the Deed

 The Texas Transfer on Death Deed statute states that only the homeowner can sign a Transfer on Death Deed, whereas no such restrictions exist for a Lady Bird Deed.
 Therefore, if the homeowner lacks capacity, an agent under a power of attorney cannot execute a Transfer on Death Deed.
 However, an agent under a power of attorney will be able to execute a Lady Bird Deed if the power of attorney so authorizes.